 Annual vegetable garden planner

 Once you’ve found your site and built your garden, the initial work is done but you’ll still need to stay organized from year to year to get the most from your space.
+I find keeping a garden journal or diary diary is super helpful.
+Tech savvy gardener may wish to create a database that tracks their crops, varieties, planting dates, and harvest results.
 Here are some considerations for planning and planting your vegetable garden, as well as advice on extending the harvest season into late autumn and winter.

 The three growing seasons